Huddy2022/slice_of_spice/README.md

   - Whether they signed in / signed up.
   - If they have successfully booked a table.
   - If that table is already booked for a specific date or time.
-  - If they have successfully sent a cancellation request to the super user.
+  - If they have successfully cancelled a booking.
-  - To warn the user if they have already sent a cancellation request for that booking.
+  - If they have successfully edited one of their bookings.

 ![Success alert](https://github.com/Huddy2022/slice_of_spice/blob/main/assets/images/success_alert.png)